 Somehow, the “right people” had managed to get the shipping company director into a foursome golf game with British King George V. The shipping company director was careful to “play down” his golf so he would not obtain a better golf score and embarrass the British king.

-As the two were walking up the fairway on the final golf hole, with his time running out, shipping company director said to the British King, “With your permission, Sire, we will name the grand new Cunard White Star ship after your wife, Britain’s greatest queen.”
+As the two were walking up the fairway on the final golf hole, with his time running out, the shipping company director said to the British King, “With your permission, Sire, we will name the grand new Cunard White Star ship after your wife, Britain’s greatest queen.”

 The king replied “Of course you have my permission!
 My wife will be delighted.”